 10. Casa Evarist Juncosa

-Casa Juncosa is a lovely building.
+Casa Juncosa examples the beautiful architecture of Barcelona.
 The project was signed by Salvador Vinals i Sabater.
-But the building is attributed to his master Melcior Vinals i Munoz.
+But the lovely building is attributed to his master Melcior Vinals i Munoz.

 It has a stone facade with an undulating crown that reaches a large star shaped oculus in the center.
 The facade is very symmetrical, with vegetal-like sculptural elements.